fquer/Epic-Games-New-Friend-Request-Notification-Helper-For-Rocket-League-Trading/README.md

 * keyboard
 * screeninfo
 * PIL
+* You need Tesseract.
+The latest installers can be downloaded here: https://github.com/UB-Mannheim/tesseract/wiki

+# Important

+* If you get error code 265 you need .py and .wav files to a folder less deep inside the file system.
 * Audio file must have sound.wav format. mp3 format doesn't work.
 * Audio file must be in the same directory.

-# Important

-* If you get error code 265 you need .py and .wav files to a folder less deep inside the file system.

 # Usage